javiertuya/sonarqube-action/README.md

 # SonarQube Action

 This action scans a java maven project with SonarQube.
 Includes:
+- Does not require changes in the pom.xml, all configuration is read from sonar-project.properties
 - Cache setup and compilation
 - Optional restore of one or more artifacts to send additional info to SonarQube (e.g. coverage)
 - Check the quality gate
-- All configuration is read from sonar-project.properties

 ## Inputs